-Aircraft charter has been around for a long time.
-It allows you to make use of a given plane for a given journey without any other long term commitment.
-There are thousands of aircraft available for charter, covering all sizes of planes from single engine turboprops to large executive jets.
-There are also a large number of air charter companies, who each provide their own level of service.
+Private aircraft charter has been around for a long time.
+It lets you make use of a plane for one journey without any other long term commitment.
+There are thousands of aircraft available for charter, covering all sizes of planes from pistons and single engine turboprops to large executive jets.
+There are also a large number of air charter operators and brokers, who each provide their own level of service.

 The Advantages of Air Charters

-If you only fly on private planes a few times a year, then chartering is usually the most economic option.
+If you only fly on private planes a few times a year, then chartering is usually the most economical option.
 You simple pay for the journey you make, with the major cost factors being the type and age of the plane and the distance traveled.

-With so many planes available you can choose exactly the type of plane that fits your travel needs, whether it's a light jet to take a handful of people to a meeting 700 miles away or a larger jet to fly across the continent.
+With so many planes available you can choose exactly the type of plane that fits your travel needs, whether it's a light jet to take a handful of people to a meeting 700 miles away or a larger jet to fly across the continent or across the world.

-If you already have a fractional jet or a jet card, then jet charters can provide a useful supplement or can be the best plan for short trips - whereas fractional programs may impose minimum flight times which make short trips extremely expensive.
+If you already have a fractional jet or a jet card, then jet charters can provide a useful supplement or can be the best plan for short trips - whereas fractional aircraft programs may impose minimum flight times which make short trips extremely expensive.

 See the article on advantages of private plane travel for other benefits.

-- Turboprop $1,100 - $1,450
+- Turboprop $1,200 - $2,750

-- Light Jet $1,900 - $2,500
+- Light Jet $2,400 - $4,600

-- Mid Jet $2,600 - $3,700
+- Mid Jet $4,200 - $6,500

-- Super-Mid Jet $3,500 - $5,500
+- Super-Mid Jet $5,100 - $7,000

-- Heavy Jet $4,300 - $7,800
+- Heavy Jet $6,000 - $13,000+

-When you receive a quote from the charter company make sure it includes all the following charges - landing fees, fuel, fuel surcharges, catering, taxes, ramp fees and any applicable overnight expenses for the crew.
+When you receive a quote from the charter company or broker make sure it includes all the following charges - landing fees, fuel, fuel surcharges, catering, taxes, ramp fees and any applicable overnight expenses for the crew.
 Read this article for more details about jet charter costs and whats on the invoice.
-If a suitable plane is not available at your local airport you may be charged a repositioning fee to bring the ideal plane to you, and if you're only flying one way you'll probably have to pay the "deadhead" costs of the plane flying back to it's base.
+If you have a specific flight in mind and want to know the price, then use the charter price quote tool on this page.

 Alternatives include working with charter brokers who have access to a large selection of charter planes.
 This article covers finding a jet charter broker.
 If you're going to be doing more than 10 hours of private flying a year then start to look at Jet Cards and Charter membership clubs.